+11.1.
 Processing

-Each of these activities comes within the definition of processing.
-Processing in relation to personal data, means carrying out any of the processing activities "on the data".

-Any activity/operation performed on personal data - whether held electronically or manually, such as obtaining, recording, holding, disseminating or making available the data, or carrying out any operation on the data.
+- 11.1.1.
+Any activity/operation performed on personal data whether held electronically or manually, such as obtaining, recording, holding, disseminating or making available the data, or carrying out any operation on the data. - 11.1.2.
+Any activity/operation performed on personal data whether held electronically or manually, such as obtaining, recording, holding, disseminating or making available the data, or carrying out any operation on the data. - 11.1.3.
 This includes, organising, adapting, amending and processing the data, retrieval, consultation, disclosure, erasure or destruction of the data.
-(It is difficult to envisage any activity, which does not amount to processing)
+(It is difficult to envisage any activity, which does not amount to processing) - 11.1.4.
 All processing of personal data will comply with the data protection principles.
 In the situation where a third-party processes data, the third party will be required to act in a manner which ensures compliance with data protection legislation and have adequate safeguards in place to protect the personal data.

+11.2.
 Obtaining

-It is a requirement that any data collection forms used in order to collect personal data will contain a "Privacy Notice".
+- 11.2.1.
+It is a requirement that any data collection forms used in order to collect personal data will contain a "Privacy Notice", also known as a "Fair Processing Notice".
 The statement will need to be clearly visible and placed appropriately so the data subject (individual to whom the information relates) is fully aware of the intended uses of their personal data.
-It should also include as a matter of good practice, the padlock symbol to assist drawing to the attention that personal information is being collected.
+It should also include as a matter of good practice, the padlock symbol to assist drawing to the attention that personal information is being collected. - 11.2.2.
 The information that would need to be supplied on a fair processing notice is as follows:

-- The identity of the data controller or appointed representative - The purpose or purposes for which the information is intended to be processed - Any further information in order to make the processing fair. - Who the data will be shared with - How long it will be retained - Details of the data subjects' rights

-It is also very important to remember, that when collecting data via the telephone or face to face, the above information should also be made clear to the data subject before any processing of their personal data takes place.
+- 11.2.2.1.
+The identity of the data controller or appointed representative; - 11.2.2.2.
+The purpose or purposes for which the information is intended to be processed; - 11.2.2.3.
+Any further information in order to make the processing fair; - 11.2.2.4.
+Who the data will be shared with; - 11.2.2.5.
+How long it will be retained; - 11.2.2.6.
+Details of the data subjects' rights. - 11.2.3.
+It is also very important to remember, that when collecting data via the telephone or face to face, the above information should also be made clear to the data subject before any processing of their personal data takes place. - 11.2.4.
 The council will carefully consider the purposes for which it will use the personal information collected, both at the instant of collection and in the future.
 Before any further use of the information is considered the council will check the original fair processing notice given.
-If it is an unrelated purpose, that is not exempted by legislation such as for the purposes of crime prevention, then the council may not be authorised to use the information.
+If it is an unrelated purpose, that is not exempted by legislation such as for the purposes of crime prevention, then the council may not be authorised to use the information. - 11.2.5.
+Fair processing notices/privacy notices should be reviewed regularly, and when any new processing is being considered.

+11.3.
 Recording and using the data